mliebelt/lichess-viewer-wp/readme.txt

   * showcontrols: <boolean>, default true.
   * scrolltomove: <boolean>, default true.
   * keyboardToMove: <boolean>, default true.
-  * theme: <string>, default dark, others are 'light'.
+  * theme: <string>, default dark, others are 'light', 'solarizeddark' and 'solarizedlight'.
   * initialply: <number>, default 0, shows the position after the `initialPly` move.
 Only main lines allowed.

 The following code shows how to use some of the parameters in a page: